volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 `secret_value` - (Optional) Secret Value of the HTTP header..
 See [Secret Value ](#secret-value) below for details.

 `value` - (Optional) Value of the HTTP header. (`String`).

+### Request Matcher

+Conditions related to the request, such as query parameters, headers, etc..

+`cookie_matchers` - (Optional) Note that all specified cookie matcher predicates must evaluate to true..
+See [Cookie Matchers ](#cookie-matchers) below for details.

+`headers` - (Optional) Note that all specified header predicates must evaluate to true..
+See [Headers ](#headers) below for details.

+`query_params` - (Optional) Note that all specified query parameter predicates must evaluate to true..
+See [Query Params ](#query-params) below for details.

 ### Response Headers To Add